-The school has 3 Designated Safeguarding Leads (DSLs) who have overall responsibility for child protection.
-Our DSLs are: Miss K Brown (Head of School), Mr D Vellani (SENCO) and Ruth Bishop (EYFS Lead Practitioner).
+The school has 3 Designated Safeguarding Leads (DSLs) who have overall responsibility for Safeguarding and Child Protection.
+Our DSLs are: Lisa Sprigmore (Headteacher), Dave Vellani (SENCO) and Ruth Bishop (EYFS Lead Practitioner).
 Our Trust DSL is Mrs Anne Siggins.

 Our commitment to safeguarding is embedded in the ethos and core values of the school and stretches across all aspects of school life;

 - Put the welfare of children above all else.

 - Provide an environment in which children feel safe and secure, valued and respected enabling them to be able to talk openly and with confidence knowing they will be listened to.

 - Are seen as an important part of the wider safeguarding community system for all children.